vmware/cloud-director-extension-standard-library/CONTRIBUTING_DCO.md

 ## Getting started

 Before you begin download [Cloud Director Extension SDK](https://developer.vmware.com/web/sdk/1.0.0/cloud-director-extension) and follow the [Setup Development Environment](https://developer.vmware.com/web/sdk/1.0.0/cloud-director-extension) guide.
-This step will give you all the tools you need to build, test, run and package solutions add-ons or ther component elements.
+This step will give you all the tools you need to build, test, run and package solutions add-ons or their component elements.

 ### Enhance or fix issue for existing solution add-on
 1. Open your terminal and navigate to add-on folder.